EPFL-SwEnt-2024-LaStartUp/prd/template/5-mvp.md

 They try the application and see that it could be a great way to easily promote their city and their businesses and keep using it, making the application more complete and attractive for users.

-- Use: During their trip, the tourist uses the application to follow walking paths around the city and through the different spots of interest.
+- Use: During their trip, the tourists use the application to follow walking paths around the city and through the various spots of interest.
 They can also record their own paths and add points of interest, description and photos to share with other users, and especially their friends.
 The professionals can use the application to create and share walking itineraries around their businesses or the city to attract more tourists and locals.